DaniXks/Digital-Storytelling-Individual-Assignment/my_report/README.md

 Hi again,

 to finalize this video I re-rendered a lot of the shots in higher quality, with more samples and better de-noising.
-I also re-animated a lot of the shots, re-baked the car dust in higher resolution and improved the road.
+I also re-animated a lot of the shots, re-baked all of the dust in higher resolution and improved the road.
 By improving the road I mean that I scattered some small rocks and sprites with vegetation across it's surface.
 Overall, a bit of everything has been improved.
 Here is a before and after:
 ![Screenshot](pictures/358_Cam04_v01.png)